yash500/Capstone-Project/README.md

 # Capstone-Project
-# This is a collection of my notebooks for the Capstone Project.
+# This is a collection of my notebooks for the Data Science  Capstone Project.